Your Comfort is Our Priority

 Many patients fear the dentist, and many Americans avoid getting the dental care they need due to dental anxiety.
 Dr. David Weinstock and our entire dental care team take the time to understand our patients’ concerns.
 Our compassionate team works together to ensure our patients enjoy their dentist office experience.
 We try our best to make it as comfortable and relaxing as possible.

-Our dental office offers complete dental services in a welcoming, clean, state-of-the-art facility for patients who suffer from dental anxiety in Philadelphia, PA.
+Our dental office offers treatment for patients with dental anxiety in Philadelphia, PA.
 Patients can get the care they need without fear of the dentist.
 Whether you’re having cosmetic treatment or regular dental hygiene, our team always has your comfort in mind.

 What Causes Dental Anxiety?